-- Appropriate skirt lengths (not too short, not too long)
+- Appropriate skirt lengths

-- Socks or stockings must be worn at all times (no bare legs)
+- Socks or stockings must be worn at all times

 - Elbows should be covered

 - Acceptable necklines

 - No slits in skirts

 - No tight-fitting tops or skirts

 - No denim

 - No leggings

-- No sweatshirts with bold writing or pictures

 Technology Acceptable Usage Policy

 WITS provides students, faculty, and staff with technological resources for the purposes of teaching, research, educational, and administrative support.
 Access to such resources, including computers, software, printers, email, and network access, is considered a privilege and the responsibility for proper and ethical use lies with individual users.